AnduinWang/s3lwebsite/index.md

 ---
 layout: home
-title: "[Your Full Name]"
+title: "An WANG"
 ---

-# [Your Full Name], PhD
+# An WANG, PhD

 Assistant Professor
-[Department / School Name]
+Department of Civil and Environmental Engineering
 The Hong Kong Polytechnic University

 Welcome to my website.
 I am an Assistant Professor at **The Hong Kong Polytechnic University (PolyU)**.
 My research interests lie in **[Research Area 1]**, **[Research Area 2]**, and **[Research Area 3]**.
 I am particularly interested in developing **[algorithms / models / systems / methodologies]** for **[applications or domains]**.

 My work aims to address important challenges in **[domain]** by combining **[technical approaches]** with **[theory / experiments / deployment / interdisciplinary collaboration]**.

 I am always interested in hearing from **prospective PhD students, postdoctoral researchers, research assistants, and collaborators** whose interests align with my research.
-Please see the [Openings](/openings/) page for more details.
+Please see the [Openings]({{ site.baseurl }}/openings/) page for more details.

 ---